ehabsmh/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Script 012: Prints all possible combinations of two letters, except oo.
 Script 013: Prints a number with two decimal places, followed by a new line.
 Script 014: Converts a number from base 10 to base 16.
+Script 015: Encodes and decodes text using the rot13 encryption.
+Assume ASCII.